MMACS11DC1-2025/class-exercises-aloalo151/6.7/README.md

     labelNum += 1
 ```
 <img src="readmeExample1.png" height="140" width="500"><br>
-fig 1: a visualization of the labeling system, with each shape having a different colour.
-Ignore the first two being similar since this image was produced with random colours assigned
+*fig. 1: a visualization of the labeling system, with each shape having a different colour.
+Ignore the first two being similar since this image was produced with random colours assigned*

 > ### Identifying
 After each shape is labeled, the program goes through each of those labels and identify each shape as a ".", "-", "/", or " "<br>
 By getting the extremes of a shape, we can identify it by getting the angle of the line directly across the shape using arctan:<br>
 <img src="readmeExample2.png" height="200" width="500"><br>
-fig 2: by using the shape's height and width, you can calculate the angle of the diagonal line created from the extremes of the shape and identify it.<br>
+*fig. 2: by using the shape's height and width, you can calculate the angle of the diagonal line created from the extremes of the shape and identify it.*<br>

 All of these characters are compiled into a string containing all of the morse code from the image, with spaces denoting the different "letters"